odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/warehouses_locations.rst

 Warehouse
 ---------

-In Odoo, a **Warehouse** is the actual building/place in which a company's items are stocked.
+In Odoo, a *warehouse* is the actual building/place in which a company's items are stocked.
 Multiple warehouses can be set up in Odoo and the user can create moves between warehouses.

-.. _inventory/management/difference-warehouse-location:
+.. _inventory/warehouses_storage/difference-warehouse-location:

 Location
 --------